Skip to content

 (Watch the 3rd UC Mode tutorial on YouTube! ▢️)

-• Has special uc_*() methods.
+• Has special uc_*() methods for bypassing CAPTCHAs.

 πŸ‘€ Here's a simple example with the Driver manager: